JoseJX/analogue-pocket-patches/README.md

 This patch converts `Donald Duck - Goin' Quackers (U)` to the `.pocket` format.

+This patch was updated to fix a lock up after pausing the game.
+(2022/01/16)

 Note: This game is also known as Donald Duck - Quack Attack.

 ROM MD5: `4fd68c1cf8b57e90a5b11b054fc68b46`